-If you’re thinking about buying a house using owner or seller financing then make sure you read this blog post all the way through because it describes how to calculate owner financing mortgage in Washington DC and North Carolina so you can find something that works for you and for the seller.
+If you’re thinking about buying a house using owner or seller financing then make sure you read this blog post all the way through because it describes how to calculate owner financing mortgage in Charlotte so you can find something that works for you and for the seller.

 Most people think that a formula is what they need but we know the information you really need when you ask that question so that’s what we’ve written below…

 When you buy a house the traditional way, you go to the bank and get a mortgage.
 They give you the money for the house and you pay it off.

 But not everyone wants to go to the bank.
 With owner financing or seller financing, you bypass the bank and instead the seller simply continues owning the house while you pay the seller (just like you’d pay the bank).
 And when you’ve paid off the agreed price of the house, you own it!